Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: Introduction

-We present an approach to compensate for the \emph{effect} of feature deviation.
-We find that when feature deviation occurs (e.g., for class $c$), the test instances of class $c$ tend to move to regions of lower decision values $\vw_c^\top f_{\vtheta} (\vx)$ compared to the training instances, and therefore are hard to be classified correctly.
-See \autoref{fig:1} (d) for an illustration.
-To remedy this issue, we propose to incorporate \emph{class-dependent temperatures (CDT)} in training a ConvNet.
-Let $a_c$ be the temperature of class $c$, which is set inversely proportionally to its number of training instances (i.e., minor classes have larger temperatures), we divide the decision value $\vw_c^\top f_{\vtheta} (\vx)$ by $a_c$ in \emph{training}, forcing the ConvNet to increase $\vw_c^\top f_{\vtheta} (\vx)$ by a factor of $a_c$ in minimizing the training error.
-As a result, even if feature deviation occurs, the test instances will have higher decision values than before, more likely leading to correct prediction.
-In other words, CDT directly simulates the feature deviation effect in training, encouraging the ConvNet to learn to compensate for it.
+To {compensate for this effect}, we propose to incorporate \textbf{class-dependent temperatures (CDT)} in training a ConvNet.
+The core idea is to \emph{simulate} the effect of feature deviation in training --- intentionally decreasing the decision values of the minor class data --- to encourage the ConvNet classifier to learn to tackle it.
+Concretely, let $a_c$ be the temperature of class $c$, which is set inversely proportionally to its number of training data (\ie, minor classes have larger temperatures), we divide the decision value $\vw_c^\top f_{\vtheta} (\vx)$ by $a_c$ in {training}.
+This in turn forces the ConvNet to increase $\vw_c^\top f_{\vtheta} (\vx)$ by a factor of $a_c$ in minimizing the training error.
+As a result, even if feature deviation occurs in testing, the test instances will have higher decision values than before (\ie, than learning without CDT), more likely leading to correct predictions.
 On several benchmark datasets~\cite{krizhevsky2009learning,le2015tiny,van2018inaturalist}, our approach achieves superior performance compared to the existing methods.

-The contributions of this paper are two-folded. \begin{itemize} \item We conduct extensive analysis on class-imbalanced learning, especially the ConvNet's over-fitting behavior to minor classes.
-We show that such over-fitting results from feature deviation between the training and test instances. \item We propose an effective approach to compensate for the effect of feature deviation by incorporating class-dependent temperatures (CDT) in training. \end{itemize}
+The contributions of this paper are four-folded. \begin{itemize} \item We conduct extensive analysis on class-imbalanced learning.
+Specifically, we analyze the ConvNet's over-fitting behavior to minor classes and identify the existence of feature deviation between the training and test instances. \item We systematically investigate the reasons behind the poor performance of ConvNets and traditional machine learning methods on minor classes, and argue that the widely-applied re-weighting and re-sampling are not effective for ConvNets. \item We propose an effective approach to \emph{compensate for the effect of feature deviation} by incorporating class-dependent temperatures (CDT) in training. {We emphasize that CDT do not reduce feature deviation, but encourage the ConvNet classifier to learn to deal with it.} \item We conduct extensive experiments on multiple benchmark datasets.
+CDT outperforms or is on a part with state-of-the-art approaches in most of the cases. \end{itemize}